 We cordially invite the public to call and inspect.

-During the Christmas season, those who sold groceries made sure of stocking special cuisine.
-In 1888, "JW Wilson has put some 'fancy fixings' in his store window, whereby he is able to make a beautiful and very attractive display of his goods," for Christmas.
+During the Christmas season, those who sold groceries made sure to stock special cuisine.
+In 1888, "JW Wilson has put some 'fancy fixings' in his store window, whereby he can make a beautiful and very attractive display of his goods," for Christmas.

 Delightful story of Prescott, AZ's first Christmas in 1864.
 Residents opened their homes to all.